andriana105/DQLab/README.md

 # DQLab

-DQLab adalah program belajar data science online untuk membantu kamu dalam mempersiapkan diri mulai berkarir sebagai Data Scientist, Data Analyst, dan Data Engineer di Industri.
+DQLab is an online data science learning program that help you prepare yourself to start a career as a Data Scientist, Data Analyst, and Data Engineer in industry.
-Terdapat 3 bahasa pemrograman yang disediakan yaitu R, Python, dan SQL.
+There are 3 programming languages provided, namely R, Python, and SQL.

 ### Career Track
 - [Data Manipulation with Pandas - Part 1](https://github.com/andriana105/DQLab/blob/main/Data%20Manipulation%20with%20Pandas%20-%20Part%201.ipynb)